MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-stretched-cluster-networking.md

 # Plan host networking for Azure Stack HCI

-> Applies to Azure Stack HCI version 20H2
+> Applies to Azure Stack HCI, version 20H2

 This topic discusses planning considerations and requirements for host networking in both non-stretched and stretched cluster environments.

+For interconnect requirements between nodes (along with other requirements), see [Before you deploy Azure Stack HCI](/deploy/before-you-start.md).

 ## RDMA considerations